 Sure, you knew things weren't perfect in your marriage.
-But it seemed like you got along pretty well.
+But it seemed like you got along pretty well as a couple.

 Didn't argue much.
 And both spent a lot of happy times with the kids.

-But something along the way changed for your wife.
+But something along the way changed for your spouse.

 Maybe it was a shock when you heard the news or maybe you saw it coming.
 But either way, you're saying to yourself, "I can't believe my wife wants a divorce.
 What should I do?
 Should I let my wife divorce me amicably?"